Complex types

 So far, we have been using simple types.
 In our business, we're typically dealing with complex data types.
 In Rust,

-to name and group together multiple values that somehow belong together.
+we use struct to name and group together multiple values that somehow belong together.

 We can adopt our previous example to handle a more complex data type.